-Being from Boston, my uncles were all fisherman.
+Being from Boston, my uncles were all fishermen.
 Therefore, I was treated to a LOT of seafood, over the years.
 There was absolutely nothing better than my uncles dropping off the days’ catch to my mom, who would almost make something amazing.
 I remember my uncle’s dropping off baby lobsters because no one would buy them, now we all know them as chicken lobsters, and if they were free, there would be a line around the block, to get them.

 My husband grew up as a good old midwestern boy, but he vacationed every year at Cape Cod, where he ate his share of great seafood.